d-herz/react-van-life/README.md

 <h3 align="left">About this project:</h3>

 <p align="left">
-Find the perfect van to complement your adventure.
+Find the perfect van to complement your next adventure!
 </p>
 <p align="left">
 VanLife is a conceptual peer-to-peer van sharing marketplace that is a bit like AirBnB on wheels.
-Renters can easily search for their preferred van type with the dynamic list filtering buttons.
-The app is complete with a separate Host dashboard for van owners to manage their rental and keep track of income generated.
+Renters can easily search for their preferred van type with the dynamic list filtering options.
+The app is complete with a separate Host dashboard for van owners to manage their rentals while keeping track of reviews and income generated.
 </p>
 <p align="left">
+Built entirely with React, ReactDom, React Router, React Icons, Firebase, CSS, and Vite.js
 </p>